Lorentz Violation and the Higgs Mechanism: Coordinate Redefinitions

 where $\rho\left(\hat{q}\right)=-\frac{1}{2}\tilde{k}^{\alpha}\,_{\alpha}$, and $\sigma^{2}\left(\hat{q}\right)=\frac{1}{2}\tilde{k}^{\alpha\beta}\tilde{k} _{\alpha\beta}-\rho^{2}\left(\hat{q}\right)$, with $\tilde{k}^{\alpha\beta}= k_{F}'^{\alpha\mu\beta\nu}\hat{q}_{\mu}\hat{q}_{\nu}$ and $\hat{q}^{\mu}= \left(1,\vec{q}/\left|\vec{q}\,\right|\right)$.
 The result (\ref{eq-omega}) simply represents the conventional dispersion relation, plus the usual perturbations due to the $k_{F}'$ Lorentz violation and the mass $m_{A}\ll\left|\vec{q}\,\right|$.

 However, there is also a longitudinal polarization state, whose energy is not affected by $k_{F}'$ at leading order,

-The reason that $k_{F}'$ does not affect this dispersion relation is that the presence of the mass term forces $A$ to obey the Lorenz gauge condition $q^{\mu}A_{\mu}=0$.
-The longitudinal propagation mode can have only $A_{0}$ and $\vec{A}\cdot\hat{q}$ nonzero, so the gauge condition implies that $A^{\mu}$ must be proportional to $q^{\mu}$ (which may still be considered lightlike, since the perturbatively small mass $m_{A}$ may be neglected in the analysis of the Lorentz-violating terms).
-This causes the $k_{F}'$ term in the equation of motion to vanish.
+The reason that $k_{F}'$ does not affect this dispersion relation is that the presence of the mass term forces $A$ to obey the Lorenz gauge condition $q^{\mu}A_{\mu}=0$ (plus Lorentz-violating corrections that may be neglected at this order).
+This makes the $k_{F}'$ term in the equation of motion for the longitudinal mode vanish identically.
 The lack of any dependence on $k_{F}'$ might initially seem puzzling, but it is actually quite natural.
 Since $m_{A}^{2}$ was treated as a perturbation, (\ref{eq-omega2}) applies only in the high-energy regime, when the momentum $\left|\vec{q}\,\right|$ is large compared with the Higgs mass scale.
 In that regime, the longitudinal component of the gauge field essentially becomes indistinguishable from the uneaten Goldstone boson.
 The propagation of the longitudinal mode should therefore be governed only by the Lorentz-violating tensor $k_{S}'$ in the Higgs sector, and in the transformed coordinates used to derive (\ref{eq-omega2}), $k_{S}'$ vanishes.

 Of course, these dispersion relations may be transformed back into the original coordinates with nonzero $k_{S}$ simply by inverting the coordinate redefinition (\ref{eq-redef}), so that $q^{\mu}\rightarrow q^{\mu}- \frac{1}{2}k_{S}^{\mu}\,_{\nu}q^{\nu}$.
 The result for the longitudinal mode is